pegwymonie/okra/public/Aspects.md

 * a daring track star aiming to break a world record
 * a down-to-earth construction worker simply trying to feed their family
 * a desperate blood mage who believes they have no choice but to resort to what some might call dark magic
-* a sublime weilder of elemental power seeking master the craft of shaping the world
+* a sublime wielder of elemental power seeking master the craft of shaping the world
 * a street thug who just likes to pick fights
 ```
 Describe usage of the body ascept.
 Strength, Dexterity, Consitution.